Structural reconstruction as the origin of the cuprate pseudogap

 A remaining puzzle associated with the pseudogap is the observation of Fermi arcs by ARPES experiments.
-Based on the scenario proposed here, the Fermi arcs can be understood from the presence of a sublattice structure in the LTO phase, which leads to a destructive interference for the ARPES matrix elements \cite{Moser2017, Chung2024}.
-The matrix elements are dominated by the strongest term in the Hamiltonian, $h_{10}(\mathbf{k})$, associated with inter-sublattice hopping, and are approximately $\propto 1\mp h_{10}(\mathbf{k})/|h_{10}(\mathbf{k})|$ for the antibonding and bonding bands, respectively.
-In the absence of SOC, these form factors give rise to an ARPES spectrum reminiscent of a single large Fermi surface, as the matrix elements ``erase” one of the bands in each BZ (further discussion in the Supplemental Material).
-This is reminiscent of a trivial band folding, which is effectively the case for such a band structure without $k_z$-dependent hopping processes or SOC encoding the fact that the two sublattices are actually distinct.
-In the presence of SOC, however, with the gapping of one of the Fermi surfaces, the matrix elements ``erase” the ARPES amplitude associated with the part of the Fermi pocket in the second PTBZ, giving rise to Fermi arcs, as shown in Fig. \ref{Fig:PG_properties}.
+Based on the scenario proposed here, the Fermi arcs can be understood from the presence of a sublattice structure in the LTO phase, which leads to destructive interference for the ARPES matrix elements \cite{Moser2017, Chung2024}.
+The matrix elements are dominated by the strongest term in the Hamiltonian, $h_{10}(\mathbf{k})$, associated with inter-sublattice hopping, and are approximately $\propto 1\pm h_{10}(\mathbf{k})/|h_{10}(\mathbf{k})|$ for the antibonding and bonding bands, respectively (see complete expressions in the supplementary information).
+In the absence of SOC, these form factors give rise to an ARPES spectrum reminiscent of a single large Fermi surface, as the matrix elements ``erase” one of the bands in each BZ, as shown in Figs.~\ref{Fig:ARPES_LTO_0} and \ref{Fig:ARPES_LTO_d}.
+This corresponds to a trivial band folding, which is effectively the case for such a band structure without $k_z$-dependent hopping processes or SOC encoding the fact that the two sublattices are actually distinct.
+In the presence of SOC, however, with the gapping of one of the Fermi surfaces, the matrix elements ``erase” the ARPES amplitude associated with the part of the Fermi pocket in the second PTBZ, giving rise to Fermi arcs, as shown in Fig.~\ref{fig:properties}D and Fig.~\ref{Fig:ARPES_LTO_d_SOC}.
 This type of matrix-element effect, associated with a BZ selectivity, is well known in graphene \cite{Shirley1995}.
-Note that further terms in the Hamiltonian also contribute to the matrix elements, slightly deforming the form factors presented in Fig. \ref{Fig:PG_properties}, and potentially allowing for the detection of SOC through spin-resolved ARPES (spin-dependent matrix elements are given in the Supplemental Material).
+Note that further terms in the Hamiltonian also contribute to the matrix elements, slightly deforming the form factors presented in Fig.~\ref{fig:properties}D, and potentially allowing for the detection of SOC through spin-resolved ARPES (explicit formulas for the spin-dependent matrix elements are given in the supplementary text).

-While our symmetry analysis and quantitative DFT calculations focus on the specific case of LCO, we believe the scenario highlighted here could broadly account for the pseudogap phase in cuprate materials.
-We have shown how the precise account of subtle structural features associated with the nonsymmorphic nature of the LTO phase in the presence of SOC can lead to a very simple description of the pseudogap.
-The scenario proposed here suggests that neither translational symmetry breaking nor exotic orders are necessary to capture the phenomenology of the pseudogap.
-The simplicity of the proposed description, combined with its success in capturing its most salient properties and the quantitative agreement for the case of doped LCO, may represent an Occam’s-razor-like resolution of the pseudogap problem.